-MISSION AND CHARITABLE GIVING | The purpose of artmaking is to advance human consciousness and break down barriers.
-I maintain a robust program of charitable donations.
+MISSION AND CHARITABLE GIVING | I maintain a robust program of charitable donations.

 I raise more than $100,000.00 in fundraising and philanthropic giving annually.
 I focus on fundraising for substance abuse disorder initiatives, sustainability and the environment, and elevating the work of queer artists and queertrepreneurs.